|

 Map of the Battle of Chaeronea 338 BC

-his son Alexander III, later Alexander the Great, becomes his successor.
+his son Alexander III, later Alexander the Great, became his successor.

 |